Virus spikes have officials looking to shore up hospitals

 “We are now going back to our plans about capacity in hospitals, looking — if we have to — at hotel options and the use of state parks,” Gov. Andy Beshear said during a recent briefing.
 “Ensuring that we have the operational plans to stand up the field hospital, if necessary.”

-Hotels or state parks could potentially be used to house people who need to quarantine or isolate.
 The governor reported 776 people hospitalized, including 202 in intensive care and 96 on ventilators.
 There were 1,312 new COVID-19 cases statewide Tuesday — the fourth-highest one-day total since the pandemic began.

 At the other end of the country, Idaho reported its largest coronavirus spike, with new cases increasing by some 47% over the past two weeks.
 Idaho is currently sixth in the nation for new cases per capita, with a positivity rate of just over 15% — one of the country’s highest.

-Still, Gov. Brad Little has resisted calls for a statewide mask mandate or ramped up restrictions, saying it’s up to individuals to take the necessary steps — wearing masks, social distancing and practicing good hygiene — to stem the surge.
+Still, Gov. Brad Little has resisted calls for a statewide mask mandate, saying it’s up to individuals to take the necessary steps — wearing masks, social distancing and practicing good hygiene — to stem the surge.

 “As a health system, we’re all very concerned,” said Dr. Bart Hill, the vice president and chief quality officer of St. Luke’s Health System, the state’s largest.
 “It’s indicative of anticipating we’re going to see more hospitalizations affecting an older population in the next two, three, four weeks.”

-Still, Hill said health care providers knew the pandemic would ebb and flow over time, and the temporary statewide shutdown Little ordered back in March gave medical facilities time to prepare for the current spikes.
-St. Luke’s Health System still has adequate capacity for now, he said.

-Nevertheless, “the direction we’re heading is one that looks real problematic,” he said.
+“The direction we’re heading is one that looks real problematic,” he said.

 Since the virus was first detected earlier this year, more than 40 million people around the globe have been infected and more than 1.1 million people have died.
 In the United States, there have been more than 8 million confirmed cases and more than 220,000 deaths.
 The seven-day rolling average for daily new cases has reached nearly 60,000 — the highest since July.